 Similarly, as a student, if you miss a lecture, you can pick right up from the next class.
 Make up for the missed lecture with class recordings like we do at Airschool.

-Hands down one of the best features of online cohort programs is that anyone can join your class!
-It provides not just you but anyone to make friends from different places.
+Hands down one of the best features of online cohort programs is the cohort itself.
+You embark on a journey with this community to achieve similar outcomes.
+Since eligibility requirements like age, country, profession are barely present upon admission, a diverse cohort of students can form.
+This provides not just you but anyone to make friends from different places.

 Their culture, language, identities make for an interesting feature that wasn’t previously present in physical courses.
 This makes cohort-based courses a multi-ethnic, multi-cultural space where a lot can be learnt and positive experiences can be exchanged.